-Function Provision of Act or Statutory Instrument 9.
-Power to register variation of rights of common.
+Function Provision of Act or Statutory Instrument Power to register variation of rights of common.
 Regulation 29 of the Commons Registration (General) Regulations 1966 (S.I.
 1966/1471)[42].
-10. Power to grant a street works licence.
+Power to grant a street works licence.
 Section 50 of the New Roads and Street Works Act 1991 (c.22).
-11. Power to issue licences for the movement of pigs.
+Power to issue licences for the movement of pigs.
 Article 12 of the Pigs (Records, Identification and Movement) Order 1995 (S.I.
 1995/11).
-12. Power to licence the sale of pigs.
+Power to licence the sale of pigs.
 Article 13 of the Pigs (Records, Identification and Movement) Order 1995.
-13. Power to licence collecting centres for the movement of pigs.
+Power to licence collecting centres for the movement of pigs.
 Article 14 of the Pigs (Records, Identification and Movement) Order 1995.
-14. Power to issue a licence to move cattle from a market.
+Power to issue a licence to move cattle from a market.
 Article 5(2) of the Cattle Identification Regulations 1998 (S.I.
 1998/871).
-15. Power to permit deposit of builder's skip on highway.
+Power to permit deposit of builder's skip on highway.
 Section 139 of the Highways act 1980 (c.66).
-16. Power to licence planting, retention and maintenance of trees, etc, in part of highway.
+Power to licence planting, retention and maintenance of trees, etc, in part of highway.
 Section 142 of the Highways act 1980.
-17. Power to authorise erection of stiles, etc, on footpaths or bridleways.
+Power to authorise erection of stiles, etc, on footpaths or bridleways.
 Section 147 of the Highways Act 1980.
-18. Power to licence works in relation to buildings, etc, which obstruct the highway.
+Power to licence works in relation to buildings, etc, which obstruct the highway.
 Section 169 of the Highways Act 1980.
-19. Power to consent to temporary deposits or excavations in streets.
+Power to consent to temporary deposits or excavations in streets.
 Section 171 of the Highways Act 1980.
-20. Power to dispense with obligation to erect hoarding or fence.
+Power to dispense with obligation to erect hoarding or fence.
 Section 172 of the Highways act 1980.
-21. Power to restrict the placing of rails, beams, etc, over highways.
+Power to restrict the placing of rails, beams, etc, over highways.
 Section 178 of the Highways Act 1980.
+Power to grant a street works licence.
+Power to issue licences for the movement of pigs.
+Power to licence the sale of pigs.
+Power to licence collecting centres for the movement of pigs.
+Power to issue a licence to move cattle from a market.
+Power to permit deposit of builder's skip on highway.
+Power to licence planting, retention and maintenance of trees, etc, in part of highway.
+Power to authorise erection of stiles, etc, on footpaths or bridleways.
+Power to licence works in relation to buildings, etc, which obstruct the highway.
+Power to consent to temporary deposits or excavations in streets.
+Power to dispense with obligation to erect hoarding or fence.